 - Unfavorable background check may result in termination if determination is made you are not eligible for a CAC card.

-- Shift work is required and detachments are possible.
+- Shift work and detachments are required.

 - Knowledge and use of special tools/equipment required to perform assigned maintenance tasks is mandatory.